 Most injections are quick and easy to perform within clinic and are utilised alongside an individually tailored client assessment and rehabilitation programme to enable the most effective recovery.

 Steroid injections are commonly delivered in the NHS and are a treatment option for many Musculoskeletal conditions https://www.nhs.uk/conditions/steroid-injections/

 Risks and Side Effects of steroid injections

 The steroid dose is very low therefore normal side effects of steroid tablets are very rare.
-However, it is important not to overuse injections and it is advised not to have more than 3 per year.
+However, it is important not to overuse injections and it is advised not to have more than 3 per year at any 1 site.